-The bombs have fallen, the zombies have horded, food is scarce, and you’ve boarded yourself up in a bunker that’ll stand for a hundred years.
-What better way to spend your time in “The Vault” than by playing Warp Zoned’s favorite games from 2011?
-It doesn’t matter if you call it a “Top Ten List” or “Our Favorites From 2011,” but these are the games we plan to keep playing even if there was no game industry to keep making games.
+The bombs have fallen, the economy has collapsed, food is scarce, the zombie hordes are scratching at your door, and you’ve boarded yourself up in a bunker that’ll stand for a hundred years.
+What better way to spend your time in “The Vault” than by playing Warp Zoned’s favorite games from 2012?
+It doesn’t matter if you call it a “Top Ten List” or “Our Favorites From 2012,” but these are the games we plan to keep playing even if there was no game industry to keep making games.

 The Participation Trophy

 The Participation Trophy is awarded to a game that wasn’t necessarily great, but it was great that we got to play it.